-In travel status abroad: If personnel are in travel status abroad at the time of the lapse and work for an entity that has funds (Chapter 1), they should continue working normally.
-Personnel who work for entities in Chapter 2 and are in excepted positions may continue performing excepted functions.
+In travel status abroad: If personnel are in travel status abroad at the time of the lapse and work for an entity that has funds (Section C Chapter 1), they should continue working normally.
+Personnel who work for entities operating in accordance with Section C Chapter 2 and are in excepted positions may continue performing excepted functions.
 (See Section A for a definition of excepted functions).
-Personnel who work for entities in Chapter 2 and are not performing excepted activities should stop working and await further instructions; they will be placed on furlough.
-Because funding for travel abroad is obligated when the travel commences or when any cost was incurred for the travel (i.e., prior to the lapse) and because we are hopeful that any hiatus in funding will be temporary, personnel in non-excepted travel status abroad should not return to their home duty stations until their previously scheduled return trip or until they receive instructions to return earlier from their Executive Directors, Management Counselors, or supervisors.
+Personnel who work for entities operating in accordance with Section C Chapter 2 and are not performing excepted activities should stop working and await further instructions; they will be placed on furlough.
+Because funding for travel abroad is obligated when the travel commences or when any cost was incurred for the travel (i.e., prior to the lapse) and because we are hopeful that any hiatus in funding will be temporary, personnel in nonexcepted travel status abroad should not return to their home duty stations until their previously scheduled return trip or until they receive instructions to return earlier from their Executive Director, Management Counselor, or supervisor.
 Their lodging and per diem will continue to be paid for the remainder of their trip.

-In domestic travel status: Personnel in domestic travel status who are not performing excepted functions should make arrangements to return or deploy to their duty city as soon as informed by the bureau involved.
+In domestic travel status: Personnel in domestic travel status who are not performing excepted functions should make arrangements to return or deploy to their duty station as soon as directed by the bureau involved.
 Personnel in domestic travel status who are performing excepted functions may continue to do so.
-Students in domestic training and on authorized travel orders should follow the guidance in Chapter 2, iii.
-Assuming that a valid obligation has been established prior to midnight on March 11, 2022, personnel in non-excepted positions should continue to receive per diem domestically.
-See Chapter 2, vi for more information regarding obligations and disbursements.
+Students in domestic training and on authorized travel orders should follow the guidance in Section C Chapter 2, iii.
+Assuming that a valid obligation has been established prior to midnight on March 22, 2024, personnel in non-excepted positions should continue to receive per diem domestically.
+See Section C Chapter 2, vi for more information regarding obligations and disbursements.

 Home leave: Personnel on home leave will be considered non-excepted.
-They will be placed in furlough status unless 1) the entity for which they work is in Chapter 1; or 2) they are notified by post that their position is excepted and post asks them to return to post for the needs of the service.
+They will be placed in furlough status unless: 1) the entity for which they work has funding available to continue operations and is operating in accordance with Section C Chapter 1; or 2) the employee is notified by post that their position is excepted and post asks them to return to post for the needs of the service.
 Personnel who were supposed to be on home leave but are furloughed instead will follow the guidance for furloughed employees.
-The employee should contact the losing post to discuss what travel actions post would like them to take.
+The employee should contact their post to discuss what travel actions post would like the employee to take, to include possibly returning to post to engage in excepted activities.
 The travel to/from the United States will be considered as the home leave being taken and if the amount of home leave taken and reported is below the minimum level, a waiver may be requested due to the needs of the service.